Vinu1989/kalike_map/README.md

-Kalike Interventions Information Map
+Kalike Interventions Info Map
 ========

-This map shows the information on [Kalike](http://kalike.org/) Interventions in Yadgir.
+This map shows the information of [Kalike](http://kalike.org/) Interventions in Yadgir.
 Mapdata obtained from field survey done by Kalike and from [Openstreetmap]((http://osm.org/)).

 ### Live at:
 http://map.kalike.org